catalog header

 Having considered the above accommodations, faculty may choose to limit student absences as follows:

 Gonzaga’s historical policy on absences stipulates that the maximum allowable absence is two class hours (100 minutes) for each class credit.
 For example, the maximum absence for a three-credit class is six class hours (300 minutes).
 Classes scheduled to meet for more than 50 minutes have more than one class hour for each meeting; for example, a class which meets for 75 minutes counts as 1.5 class hours for each scheduled meeting.
-The grade “V” may be given for excessive absences; this grade has the same effect as “F” (Fail) and is counted in the GPA.
-Instructors who wish to exercise the option of assigning a “V” grade should notify the Registrar’s Office as soon as they make this determination; the Registrar’s Office will in turn notify the student.
+The grade “V” may be given for excessive absences; this grade has the same effect as “F” (Fail) and is included in the GPA calculation.
+Instructors who wish to exercise the option of assigning a “V” grade should notify the Office of the University Registrar as soon as they make this determination; the University Registrar’s Office will in turn notify the student.

-Faculty are encouraged to work with individual students to ensure academic success both to satisfy the course objectives and meet the students’ needs due to absences.
-Students who believe that they have been treated unfairly regarding this policy may appeal to the Dean of the college or school in which the course is offered.
+Faculty are encouraged to work with students to ensure academic success both to satisfy the course objectives and meet the students’ needs due to absences.
+Students who believe that they have been treated unfairly regarding this policy may appeal to the appropriate Dean through which the course is offered.

 Student Bereavement Policy